CNS-OIST/draculab/README.md

-draculab.py is a Python module containing classes to simulate networks of rate units with delayed connections.
+Draculab.py is a Python module containing classes to simulate networks of rate units with delayed connections.

-The purpose behind this simulator is to create neural networks that autonomously learn to control a simulated physical plant.
+The original purpose behind this simulator was to create neural networks that autonomously learn to control a simulated physical plant.
 Because of this, rate units and their synapses are dynamical systems operating in continuous time.
 Moreover, since